Guseyn/page/README.md

 #### enviroments(local, prod, dev, stage, prod)

 Every environment property includes `protocol, port, host, clusterMode`.
-You can also add your own environment properties (for example, if you use `https` for `protocol`, you might need `cert` and `key` properties).
+You can also add your own environments and environment properties (for example, if you use `https` for `protocol`, you might need `cert` and `key` properties).

 ```json
 "local": {